IamManchanda/IamManchanda/Readme.md

 Harry is a _Developer/Engineer_ (and not a _Designer_) but is also Interested in Design stuff & dreams to become a _Design Technologist_ in the future and is interested in exploring more and more on _UI/UX Design & Motion Design_ in upcoming years.
 He also plans to explore learning _Native/Hybrid Mobile Apps & Desktop Apps Development_.

-You can learn about my Skills, professional recommendations from my **Linkedin Profile** [here](https://www.linkedin.com/in/harrymanchanda/).
+You can learn about my Skills, professional recommendations from my [**Linkedin Profile here**](https://www.linkedin.com/in/harrymanchanda/).